Ultimate Guide On Social Media Marketing for Small Business Owners

 Social Channels

-An estimated 4.2 billion people from around the globe are surfing through social media platforms actively, which is twice the number of active users from the data gathered five years back.
+An estimated 5 billion people from around the globe are actively surfing through social media platforms, which is twice the number of active users from the data gathered five years back.

-Another insight shows that each of these 4.2 billion people spends an average of 2.5 hours of their day on social media, which is such a massive opportunity for small businesses to reach the potential audience and maximize brand presence with perfection.
+Another insight shows that each of these 5 billion people spends an average of 2.5 hours of their day on social media, which is such a massive opportunity for small businesses to reach the potential audience and maximise brand presence with perfection.

 The great things you can do as a small business in those 2.5 hours may include the following

-• Maximize brand awareness amongst your potential audience
+• Maximise brand awareness amongst your potential audience

 • Build in-depth and reliable customer relationships